temporalio/documentation/docs/content/what-is-a-start-to-close-timeout.md

 ### Details

-**The default Start-To-Close Timeout is the same as the [Schedule-To-Close Timeout](/docs/content/what-is-a-schedule-to-close-timeout).**
+**The default Start-To-Close Timeout is the same as the default [Schedule-To-Close Timeout](/docs/content/what-is-a-schedule-to-close-timeout).**

 An Activity Execution must have either this timeout (Start-To-Close) or the [Schedule-To-Close Timeout](/docs/content/what-is-a-schedule-to-close-timeout) set.
-We recommend always setting this timeout, however make sure that it is always set to be longer than the possible maximum time for the Activity Execution to take place.
+We recommend always setting this timeout; however, make sure that it is always set to be longer than the maximum possible time for the Activity Execution to take place.
 For long running Activity Executions, we recommend also using [Activity Heartbeats](/docs/content/what-is-an-activity-heartbeat) and [Heartbeat Timeouts](/docs/content/what-is-a-heartbeat-timeout).

 ### Use case